junxit/us-congress-bills-117/bill.md

 ## § 2.
 Mapping broadband connectivity and maternal health outcomes

-- **(a)** *Incorporation of maternal health outcome data* The Federal Communications Commission shall incorporate data on maternal health outcomes for not less than 1 year postpartum, as recommended by the Centers for Disease Control and Prevention under subsection (b), into the most recently available broadband health mapping tools of the Commission.
+- **(a)** *Incorporation of maternal mortality and severe maternal morbidity data* Not later than 180 days after the date of the enactment of this Act, the Federal Communications Commission shall incorporate publicly available data on maternal mortality and severe maternal morbidity, including for not less than 1 year postpartum, into the Mapping Broadband Health in America platform of the Commission.
-- **(b)** *Consultation with CDC* The Federal Communications Commission shall consult with the Centers for Disease Control and Prevention regarding the maternal health outcomes that should be incorporated into the most recently available broadband health mapping tools of the Commission under subsection (a).
+- **(b)** *Consultation with CDC* The Federal Communications Commission shall consult with the Director of the Centers for Disease Control and Prevention regarding the maternal mortality and severe maternal morbidity data that should be incorporated under subsection (a).

-## § 3.
-GAO study

-Not later than 1 year after the date of enactment of this Act, the Comptroller General of the United States shall study and submit to Congress a report on—

-- **(1)** the effectiveness of internet connectivity in reducing maternal morbidity rates; and
-- **(2)** who is best suited to take responsibility for ensuring better internet connectivity to reduce maternal morbidity rates.